agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-08-final_evaluation.markdown

 ---
 Hi, everyone!

 This blog post contains a detailed review of the development of the Google Summer of Code project [Module for Approximate Bayesian Computation](https://summerofcode.withgoogle.com/projects/#6054208688619520).
 I will go over key points of the project and provide code snippets and links to commits that show the current state of the implementation.
-Along the way, I will point out challeging points and future work to be done.
+Along the way, I will point out different challenges encountered and future work to be done.
 Finally I will test the work product in a common example.

 # Project Abstract